omelikechi/localgraph/README.md

-# Local graph estimation with pathwise feature selection (PFS)
+# Local graph estimation with pathwise feature selection

-> **Local graph estimation** is a framework for discovering local graph/network structure around specific variables of interest.
-> **Pathwise feature selection (PFS)** is an algorithm for performing local graph estimation with pathwise false discovery control.
+> **Local graph estimation** is a framework for discovering local graph/network structure around specific variables of interest. **Pathwise feature selection (PFS)** is an algorithm for performing local graph estimation with pathwise false discovery control.

 ## Associated paper